Wanda Yvette Sykes

 During a September 19, 2011, appearance on The Ellen DeGeneres Show, Sykes announced that she had been diagnosed earlier in the year with ductal carcinoma in situ (DCIS).
 Although DCIS is a non-invasive “stage zero breast cancer”, Sykes had elected to have a bilateral mastectomy in order to lower her chances of getting breast cancer.
-Sykes splits time living in both, Media, Pennsylvania, a suburb of Philadelphia, and her summer house in Cherry Grove, New York.
+Sykes splits time between Media, Pennsylvania, a suburb of Philadelphia, and Cherry Grove, New York.

 Sykes publicly expressed being devastated when California voters passed state Proposition 8.
 She said: “with the legislation that they passed, I can’t sit by and just watch.
 I just can’t do it.”
 She has continued to be active in same-sex marriage issues hosting events and emceeing fundraisers.
 She has also worked with PETA on promoting dog anti-chaining legislation in her home state.

 Sykes has been nominated for ten Primetime Emmys, with one win (in 1999) for “Outstanding Writing for a Variety, Music or Comedy Special”.
 In 2001, she won the American Comedy Award for “Outstanding Female Stand Up Comic”.
 She won a Comedy Central Commie Award for “Funniest TV Actress in 2003”.
 In 2010 she won the GLAAD Stephen F. Kolzak Award.
 In 2015 she won the Activism in the Arts honor at the Triumph Awards.